3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/javaScript/intro-to-ES2015.md

 });
 ```

 You can get access to each element in this array using a `for` loop.
 However, the forEach() method is a method on an array that will iterate through the array.
-You pass in a function to the forEach method, and tell it what you want to do with each item (via the param - (food, in this case)) in the array.
+You pass in a function to the forEach method, and tell it what you would like to do with each item (via the param - (healthyFave, in this case)) in the array.

 ```js
 // ES5- with a for loop